 We even recommend EPCOT for toddlers, as there are plenty of mild attractions and even kid-friendly restaurants that are perfect for the littles.
 So if you’re ready to look at the best way to enjoy Epcot for Kids 2023 read on!

 We really hope you find this post helpful, and if you are planning a trip to Disney World be sure to check out our other FREE vacation planning tools.
 Our goal at The Park Prodigy has always been to help you save time on your next vacation and find the cheapest Walt Disney World vacation packages!

 SPECIAL NOTE: If you’re looking for the best time to visit Disney World be sure to go straight to our Disney Crowd Calendar!

-One of the main reasons families visit Walt Disney World is to participate in all of the world class attractions it offers.
 A huge concern is that is the little ones in your family will be able to have as much fun as the adults or older children.
 Luckily, there are plenty of kid rides at Epcot!
 There are a number of Epcot attractions for kids with familiar Disney characters, making them family favorites.
 So what are the best rides at EPCOT for kids?